Highlights from last month

 Japan’s GDP growth is expected to remain firm at 1.0%–1.5% in 2018.
 Fiscal policy should remain supportive ahead of the planned value-added tax hike in 2019.
 With unemployment below 3% and job growth accelerating, wage growth should pick up further, helping core inflation rise over the year to slightly below 1%.
 With the appreciating yen providing disinflationary headwinds and the newly appointed deputy governors tilting the Bank of Japan leadership somewhat more dovish, the BOJ may not tweak its yield curve control policy until 2019.

 In China, we expect a controlled deceleration in growth to 6.0%–7.0% this year, from 6.8% in 2017.
 The authorities’ focus is likely to be on controlling financial excesses, particularly in the shadow banking system, and on some fiscal consolidation, chiefly by local governments.
-We expect inflation to accelerate to 2.5% on stronger core inflation and higher oil prices, inducing the People’s Bank of China to tighten policy by raising official interest rates, versus the consensus expectation of no hikes.
-We are broadly neutral on the yuan and expect the authorities to control capital flows tightly to keep exchange rate volatility low.
+We expect inflation to accelerate to 2.5% on stronger core inflation and higher oil prices.
+We are broadly neutral on the yuan and generally expect the authorities to control capital flows tightly to keep exchange rate volatility low.

 In Brazil, Russia, India and Mexico, we expect growth to collectively rise to 4% in 2018, slightly above consensus, with modest upside risk from the growth rebound in India.
 Emerging markets are catching up to the recovery in developed markets, with improving fundamentals and greater differentiation among countries.
-This recovery is likely to be shallower and slower than others, however; EM potential growth has fallen, and key political events are likely to keep investors cautious.
+This recovery is likely to be shallower and slower than others, however, and a deteriorating external backdrop could weigh on the asset class; EM potential growth has fallen, and key political events are likely to keep investors cautious.
 We expect inflation to stabilize around 4.1%, also above consensus, as most of the decline in EM inflation thus far appears cyclical rather than structural.